Last verified on January 23, 2024

 Time-limited certificates issued under the name of Radiologic Physics

-are also still valid as long as the diplomate is meeting Maintenance of Certification requirements.
+are also still valid as long as the diplomate is meeting Continuing Certification (MOC) requirements.

 The following certificates, though still valid, are no longer offered by the American Board of Radiology.
 They were issued during the years indicated.
-Please note that these certificate names must be permanently updated to the current name(s) to be eligible for Maintenance of Certification.
+Please note that these certificate names must be permanently updated to the current name(s) to be eligible for Continuing Certification (MOC).

 |Diagnostic Radiology with Special Competence